Grand Bazaar Istanbul

 A total of 21 gates lead into its bustling interior, where about 25,000 people work each day.
 Today the Grand Bazaar ranks among Istanbul’s most famous sights and remains a place no visitor to the city should miss.

-What is Worth Buying at the Grand Bazaar in Istanbul?
+What is Worth Buying: Grand Bazaar Shopping Tips

 Where Should You Buy Spices in Istanbul?